-John Taverner wrote two five-voice settings of 'Dum transisset sabbatum'-the third Matins responsory for Easter Sunday in the Sarum liturgy-and possibly also wrote a four-voice arrangement that survives of the first setting.
-Taverner's are the earliest surviving settings of this Easter office text, which captures the moments right before the appearance of the resurrected Christ to the Three Marys at the tomb: the threshold between mourning and rejoicing, between night and the 'rising of the sun'.
-Another novelty is that Taverner, set the choral section of the responsory (the repetendum) to polyphony rather than the more complicated verse, which, usually sung by more specialised and skilled singers anyway, had been the section of the responsory more typically set to polyphony in the past.1
+John Taverner wrote two five-voice settings of 'Dum transisset sabbatum'-the third Matins responsory for Easter Sunday in the Sarum liturgy-and it is also possible that he wrote a four-voice arrangement that survives of this first setting.
+Taverner's are the earliest surviving settings of this Easter office text, which captures the moments right before the appearance of the resurrected Christ to the Three Marys at the tomb-it captures the threshold between mourning and rejoicing, between night and the 'rising of the sun' on the 'first day of the week'.
+Another novelty is that Taverner, departing from standard procedure, set the choral section of the responsory (the repetendum) to polyphony rather than the more complicated verse, given that the verse was already likely to be sung by more specialised and skilled singers.1

-In its five-voice setting, this first 'Dum transisset' is preserved in two important Tudor sources, the Baldwin (GB-Och Mus.
+In its five-voice setting, this is preserved in two important sets of Tudor partbooks: the Baldwin (GB-Och Mus.
 979-83) (A) and Dow (GB-Och Mus.
-984-8) (B) partbooks, and the four-voice arrangement for lower voices is preserved only in the Gyffard partbooks (GB-Lbl Add.
-17802-5) (C).
-The Baldwin partbooks, known after their copyist John Baldwin (1560-1615), were originally five, but the tenor book no longer survives.
+984-8) (B) partbooks.
+The Gyffard partbooks (GB-Lbl Add.
+17802-5) (C) are the sole surviving source containing the four-voice arrangement for TTBB.
+The Baldwin partbooks, known after their copyist John Baldwin (1560-1615), are a set of four out what were originally five, missing the tenor book.
 They are thought to have been compiled c.
 1575-81.
 Baldwin, an experienced singer and amateur composer associated with St George's Chapel, Windsor, maintained close ties to Byrd's musical circle, and was later associated with the Chapel Royal, of which Tallis was a member.
-He may have copied his fine partbooks from sources used at these institutions.
-Roger Bray writes that 'small details' such as Baldwin's more relaxed attitude to accidentals should not cast into doubt the thoroughness and skilfulness of his work, although we know that he occasionally altered text-settings in order to 'modernize' them, such as removing long final-syllable melismata that were a typical feature of the florid English style of the early sixteenth century.2 Nevertheless, the text-setting is often helpfully clear.
+He may have copied his fine partbooks from sources in use at both these institutions.
+Roger Bray writes that 'small details' such as Baldwin's more relaxed attitude to accidentals should not cast into doubt the thoroughness and skilfulness of his work, although we know that he occasionally altered text-settings in order to 'modernize' them, such as removing long final-syllable melismata that were a typical feature of the florid English style of the early sixteenth century.2 Nevertheless, the text-setting is often very clear-helpfully so in the case of this piece.